metamonk/chatwith/README.md

-A complete project example with RAGChat & Next.js 14
+A site that let's you chat with any other website.

+How to Use: